ZIMISONeed help?

 The Simple Protocol That Worked for Me

-I stripped my routine down to two products: a pure L-Ascorbic Acid serum in the morning and Hyaluronic Acid for hydration.
+I stripped my routine down to two products: a stabilized Vitamin C serum in the morning and Hyaluronic Acid for hydration.
 That's it.
 Morning and night.
 60 seconds.

 Week 1: Skin looked brighter overall.
 The dark spot hadn't changed yet, but my complexion had more life to it.